-Two Students Allegedly Cheated Apple Out Of Nearly $900,000 In Fake iPhone Scheme
+2 Students Allegedly Cheated Apple Out Of Nearly $900,000 In Fake iPhone Scheme

 Two men allegedly scammed Apple out of nearly $900,000 by essentially trading the company fake iPhones for legitimate devices.